 1. Better pivot selection

+In quicksort, one of the critical operations is choosing the pivot: the element around which the list is partitioned.
 Quicksort normally choose the leftmost or the rightmost element of the partition as the pivot element.
-This selection will cause worst-case behavior on already sorted arrays.
-The problem can be easily solved by choosing either a random index for the pivot (called Randomized Quicksort) or choosing the median of the first, middle and last element of the partition for the pivot.
+This selection will cause worst-case behavior on sorted or nearly sorted input.
+The problem can be easily solved by choosing either a random index for the pivot (called Randomized Quicksort) or choosing the median of the first, middle and last element of the partition for the pivot (called median-of-3 selection).
 Randomized partition implementation can be seen here.

 2. Hoare’s Partitioning scheme

 Hoare partition scheme uses two indices that start at the ends of the array being partitioned, then move toward each other, until they detect an inversion: a pair of elements, one greater than the pivot, one smaller, that are in the wrong order relative to each other.
 The inverted elements are then swapped.
 When the indices meet, the algorithm stops and returns the final index.